-The Chair of the Mine Action and Unexploded Ordnance (UXO) Sector Working Group is the Minister of Labour and Social Welfare/the Chairman of the National Regulatory Authority for the UXO/Mine Action Sector in Lao PDR.
-The United Nations Development Programme’s Resident Representative and the Ambassador of the United States of America are Co-Chairs.
+The Ministry of Labour and Social Welfare, the National Regulatory Authority for the UXO and the Mine Action Sector in Lao PDR chair the Mine Action & Unexploded Ordnance (UXO) Sector Working Group.
+The United Nations Development Programme and the United States of America are Co-Chairs.

 The number of UXO victims fell from 302 in 2008 to 59 in 2016.